spc-group/haven/docs/topic_guides/energy_scans.rst

 Absolute vs. Relative Scans
 ---------------------------

-In some cases, it is more intuitive to describe the energy ranges relative to some absorption edge (*E0*).
-The energy of the edge can be given directly to :py:func:`~haven.plans.xafs_scan.xafs_scan` as *E0*, then all energy points will be interpreted as relative to this energy.
+In many cases, it is more intuitive to describe the energy ranges relative to some absorption edge (*E0*).
+If this *E0* energy is given directly to :py:func:`~haven.plans.xafs_scan.xafs_scan` via the *E0* argument, then all energy points will be interpreted as relative to this energy.
 The same scan from above would be:

 .. code:: python